 Vitamin C – Anti Freckles

-Vitamin C (ascorbic acid) is found in oranges, lemons, tangerines, grapefruit, guava, kiwi, pineapple, broccoli, tomatoes, greens, celery, water spinach.
+Vitamin C (ascorbic acid) is found in oranges, lemons, tangerines, grapefruit, guava, kiwi, pineapple, broccoli, tomatoes, greens, celery, and water spinach.
 In nature, vitamin C is in the form of white crystals. and very soluble in water.

 Referring to the vitamins that are good for the skin, women easily remember vitamin C with countless beauty benefits from this essential vitamin.
 These include:

-- Brightens smooths skin, maintains youthful skin.
+- Brightens smooths skin, and maintains youthful skin.

 - Inhibits melanin formation, blurring bruises, pigmentation, freckles …

-There are many forms of vitamin C. Such as supplementing vitamin C from food, masking vitamin C, injecting vitamin C directly into the skin, taking vitamin C. You can also apply vitamin C serum for sensitive skin.
+There are many forms of vitamin C. Such as supplementing vitamin C from food, masking vitamin C, injecting vitamin C directly into the skin, and taking vitamin C. You can also apply vitamin C serum for sensitive skin.